 Figure 4 compares the performance of our EDS algorithm with that of a traditional method that simply designates as signal, all the eigen-states that account for, respectively, 90% and 75% of the total variance.
+The latter corresponds a regular principal component analysis (PCA) that uses enough components to explain, respectively, 90% and 75% of the total variation in data.
 It shows the thresholded error count for each method, as a function of time (batch number).
 It is apparent that the EDS algorithm quickly outperforms the traditional method.